 at Cambridge Judge include:

-“Community social innovation: taking a long view of community enterprise”, co-authored by Dr Neil Stott, Faculty (Reader level) in Management Practice; Dr Michelle Fava, Head of Knowledge Transfer at the Centre for Social Innovation at Cambridge Judge; and Dr Natalie Slawinski, a Research Fellow at the Centre for Social Innovation.
+“Community social innovation: taking a long view of community enterprise”, co-authored by Dr Neil Stott, Faculty (Reader level) in Management Practice; Dr Michelle Darlington, Head of Knowledge Transfer at the Centre for Social Innovation at Cambridge Judge; and Dr Natalie Slawinski, a Research Fellow at the Centre for Social Innovation.

 “Frugal innovation and social innovation: linked paths to achieving inclusion sustainably”, co-authored by Jaideep Prabhu, Professor of Marketing at Cambridge Judge, who has co-authored two books on frugal innovation.